Most Americans are overweight.

 Body Mass Index (BMI)

-Important – each carrier’s weight chart is different.
-You could be declined with one company and accepted elsewhere.
+It’s important to note each carrier’s weight chart is different, meaning you could be declined with one company and accepted elsewhere.

-While it seems impersonal, your specific height and weight, in relation to a company’s cutoff point, makes all the difference.
+While it seems impersonal, your specific height and weight, in relation to a company’s cutoff point, make all the difference.

-Thankfully, a good number of carriers are quite generous in their weight limits.
+Thankfully, a good number of carriers are quite generous with their weight limits.
 So even if you are considerably overweight, there may still be a traditional product available to you.